caginer/collectorvault/README.md

     "usernameOrEmail": "username",
     "password": "password"

+There is available a dummy account to see results directly, feel free to use for any of your needs.

+    "usernameOrEmail": "dummy",
+    "password": "dummy"

-After starting a new session correctly the API will return a JWT token that let the user work with the API.
-You need to use this token within the application.
+After starting a new session with a valid account, the API will return a JWT token that let the user to work within the API.
+Use the token to used ColeccionRestController

-Current functions of the API are as follow:
+Current functions of ColeccionRestController are as follow:

 POST /api/coleccion >> Insert a new collection using the JSON below: